RemilYoucef/sd-4sql/README.md

 ![result](Docs/Images/result_d3.PNG)

-As the framwork does not provide closed patterns, a preprocessing step is more than needed to group patterns having the same extent.
+As the framwork does not provide closed patterns, a post-processing step is more than needed to group patterns having the same extent.
 We used hierarchical clustering based on the [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index).
 Here is an example that shows how to perform clustering on the resulting patterns :

  ```python
  similarity_dendrogram(result_binomial.to_descriptions(), 20, queries)